openpnp/openpnp/DetectRectlinearSymmetry.md

 ## Nozzle Tip Configuration

-As a prerequisite for Bottom Vision, you need to configure two (new) settings on each nozzle tip:
+As a prerequisite, you need to configure two (new) settings on each nozzle tip:

 ![Max.
 Pick Tolerance](https://user-images.githubusercontent.com/9963310/156925117-1c2fbd35-3003-4354-96bd-6481b9920342.png)